Connorisdunn/betterbyucatalog/README.md

 ## TODO

+- [ ] The mobile page and the layout for smaller monitors need to be adjusted.
+- [ ] Make the filter section narrower.
+- [ ] Enable filtering by clicking on the class types.
+- [ ] Add a link to MyMap.
 - [x] Make the Pinned courses clickable so you can retrieve them easily to the Featured Class section
 - [x] Make the department and interests dropdowns clickable
 - [x] Make the (0 selected) on filters show under the dropdown, not on the dropdown